Dr Karen Forbes

 - Establishing the link between maternal glucose fluctuations, miRNAs and altered fetal growth in pregnancies complicated by maternal diabetes- In collaboration with Professor Eleanor Scott

-- Examining the functional role of stem lineage miRNAs in early pregnancy- In collaboration with Dr Niamh Forde & Dr Mary O’Connell (Univeristy of Nottingham)
+- Examining the functional role of stem lineage miRNAs in early pregnancy- In collaboration with Prof Niamh Forde & Dr Mary O’Connell (Univeristy of Nottingham)

-- Therapeutically altering placental miRNA levels to improve fetal growth in problem pregnancies - In collaboration with Dr Lynda Harris (University of Manchester)
+- Therapeutically altering placental miRNA levels to improve fetal growth in problem pregnancies - In collaboration with Dr Lynda Harris (University of Nebraska Medical Center)

-- miRNAs as predictors of adverse pregnancy outcomes in women experiencing reduced fetal movements - In collaboration with: Professor Alex Heazell, Dr Rebecca Jones and Dr Bernadette Baker (University of Manchester)
+- miRNAs as predictors of adverse pregnancy outcomes - In collaboration with: Professor Alex Heazell, Dr Rebecca Jones and Dr Bernadette Baker (University of Manchester); Rebecca Spencer & Eleanor Scott (Leeds)

 Current group members